TurBoss/blt/doc/scale.rst

 The **blt::scale** command creates and manages *scale* widgets.
 A *scale* widget allows the user to input numeric values by sliding a grip on a numeric scale.
-The scale my also contain controls to specific a sub-range from which to select the value.
+The scale optionally can display different controls: specify a sub-range with colorbar from which to select the value, an axis with major and minor ticks, an editor for the current value, etc.

+The scale may be oriented vertically or horizontally.
+The tick labels can be arbitrarily rotated.

 SYNTAX
 ------